Is Naamkaran’s Zain Imam Dating His Co-actress Aditi Rathore?

 Naamkaran Story

-Recently, the show took 10 years leap.
-Post leap, Neil and Avni are living separately.
+Recently, the show took a 10 years leap.
+Post-leap, Neil and Avni are living separately.
 While Neil thinks Avni is not alive, Avni doesn't want to re-enter Neil's life as she doesn't want to trouble him.

 Will Avni & Neil Reunite?

-Avni is in Sukoon house, taking care of kids, while Neil is seen as a bodyguard of an actor.
+Avni is in the Sukoon house, taking care of the kids, while Neil is seen as a bodyguard of an actor.
 Both of them have a few hit and miss moments.

-Will Neil and Avni meet, and if they meet, will they reunite - is the post leap story all about?
+Will Neil and Avni meet, and if they meet, will they reunite - this is what the post-leap story is all about?

 Yeh Hai Mohabbatein: Simmi Hell-bent On Destroying Raman; Will Ishita Save Raman From Simmi's Trap?